The Final Fantasy III Instruction Manual

 Final Fantasy III (1994)

-In the USA, Final Fantasy II, III, and V were never released for their original ports; while Final Fantasy IV for the Super Famicom/Super Nintendo was released as Final Fantasy II.
+Final Fantasy II, III, and V were never released for their original ports in the United States.

-Or maybe American distributors thought the ubiquity of the Star of David/ Seal of Solomon motif would piss somebody off:
+I have also wondered if perhaps there was some thought that the ubiquity of the Star of David/ Seal of Solomon motif in the second and third titles would piss somebody off:

-In Japanese media, the symbol appears to be generally associated with magic and the occult.
+In Japanese media, the symbol is generally associated with magic and the occult; which makes a lot of sense if you bothered to do a little research:

 The Star of David was errata’d in later versions; that is, in the versions that were released in the United States.

-The other possibility is that the second, third, and fifth Final Fantasy games were simply not that good.
+Another possibility presents itself: that the second, third, and fifth Final Fantasy games were simply not that good.

 When I played through a fan translation of Final Fantasy II (the original II, the one for Famicom/NES), at no point did I stop to think, “I am enjoying myself.”
-Like its precursor, the game is a grind-fest.
-Only a little worse.
+Like its predecessor, the game is a grind-fest— only a little worse.

-Final Fantasy VI was the last installment to feature 2D sprite-based graphics.
-For that reason, it was also the last to center on the work of the dynamic duo which I like to pretend had carried the franchise to that point.
+Final Fantasy VI was the last installment in the franchise to feature 2D sprite-based graphics.
+As such, it was also the last to put the work of the dynamic duo which I like to pretend had carried the franchise to that point front-and-center.

-Artist Yoshitaka Amano had been the chief visual designer since Final Fantasy’s inception, with digital artist Kazuko Shibuya re-interpretting Amano’s uncanny vision for the 8 and 16-bit screen.
+That duo is master illustrator Yoshitaka Amano and digital artist Kazuko Shibuya.
+Amano had been the chief visual designer behind the franchise since Final Fantasy‘s inception, with Shibuya adapting Amano’s uncanny vision to the 8 and 16-bit screen.

-Final Fantasy IV represents the climactic achievement of these two artists’ work for Squaresoft, while also representing the climax of an entire gaming epoch.
+Final Fantasy IV represents the climax of these two artists’ work at Squaresoft, while also representing the climax of an entire gaming epoch.

-Final Fantasy IV stands uncontested as one of the best J-RPGs of the 2D era,with some die-hards arguing that it is instead one of the best J-RPGs of all time; Squaresoft’s magnum opus; the alpha and omega of J-RPG gaming experience.
+Final Fantasy IV stands uncontested as one of the best J-RPGs of the 2D era,with some die-hards arguing that it is instead one of the best J-RPGs of all time; Squaresoft’s magnum opus, and the alpha and omega of J-RPG gaming experience.

-It only looks that way in hindsight, and perhaps only to those of us who lived through it.
+Taking off the rose-colored glasses of our nostalgia, though, I suspect it only looks that way in hindsight, and only to those of us who lived through it.

 If this image gives you chills up your spine, it's time to schedule your colonoscopy.